-Using the Wireless Application Protocol (WAP) as bearer technology and powered by the highspeed transmission technologies EDGE, GPRS and UMTS (W-CDMA), Multimedia Messaging allows users to send and receive messages that look like PowerPoint-style presentations.
-The messages may include any combination of text, graphics, photographic images, speech and music clips .
-MMS will serve as the default mode of messaging on all terminals, making total content exchange second nature.
+Using the Wireless Application Protocol (WAP) as bearer technology and powered by the high-speed transmission technologies such as GPRS, Multimedia Messaging allows users to send and receive messages that look like PowerPoint-style presentations.
+The messages may include any combination of text, graphics, photographic images, speech and music clips.
+MMS eventually will serve as the default mode of messaging on all terminals, making total content exchange second nature.
 From utility to sheer fun, it offers benefits at every level and to every kind of user.